gcc-mirror/gcc/gcc/config/arm/iterators.md

 ;; Code iterators
 ;;----------------------------------------------------------------------------

 ;; A list of condition codes used in compare instructions where ;; the carry flag from the addition is used instead of doing the ;; compare a second time.
 (define_code_iterator LTUGEU [ltu geu])

 ;; The signed gt, ge comparisons
 (define_code_iterator GTGE [gt ge])

+;; The signed gt, ge, lt, le comparisons (define_code_iterator GLTE [gt ge lt le])

 ;; The unsigned gt, ge comparisons (define_code_iterator GTUGEU [gtu geu])